Last updated: February 2022

-If you are looking for a warm and cosy hug in a mug, then try a Matcha Latte!
+If you are looking for a warm and cozy hug in a mug, then try a Matcha Latte!
 Unlike regular green tea leaves that are infused in water and then discarded, matcha tea is powdered green tea leaves that you actually consume whole.
-It does contain caffeine just as regular green tea does so it may pay to be cautious if you are sensitive to caffeine.
+It does contain caffeine, just as regular green tea does, so it may pay to be cautious if you are sensitive to caffeine.

 - 1 cup milk of your choice

 - Heat the milk in a saucepan, milk frother or microwave

 - Stir or whisk in the matcha tea

 - saturated fat: 3g